boini12/GreenCommunity/README.md

   - Logout -> HomeActivity (user gets signed-out)
   - Sign-Up -> SignUpActivity

-If the user is for example alreay on the HomeActivity but selects the Home item, nothing will happen.
+If the user is for example already on the HomeActivity but selects the Home item, nothing will happen.
 This is done for each activity in the same manner.

 ## Firebase

-For the storage of data in every aspect Firebase was used.
-As mentioned throught this file, currently two databases are used.
+For the storage of data Firebase was used.
+As mentioned throughout this file, currently two databases are used.
 The Authentification DB and the Realtime DB.

 The Authentification DB stores all the active accounts.
 They can also be manually deleted again from the system, but only by using the Firebase console.